CaetanoGenete/python-tools.nvim/README.md

 	-- ALL entry-points.
 See https://packaging.python.org/en/latest/specifications/entry-points/#data-model
 	-- for more details on what an entry-point group is. group = nil,
+	-- If `true`, searches the current active python environment, otherwise, parses the project file. use_importlib = true,
 	-- Path to the python environment binary, wherein to look for entry-points.
 	--
 	-- The path is resolved to be the first non-nil value from: